bcgov/design-system/components/alert_banners/README.md

 <component-preview path="components/alert_banners/sample.html" height="688px" width="800px"> </component-preview>

 ## Use This For
-**Validation**
-* Alerting users they just did something successful or if it needs to be corrected

-**Notification**
-* To inform users on important and typically time sensitive information.
-Users may or may not have to respond.
-This includes errors, warnings, or general updates.
+Telling users important and typically time sensitive information.
+This includes:

+* Success messages
+* Error messages
+* Warnings
+* Important pieces of information

 ## Don't Use This For
 *	In-line error validation on form inputs
-* Popular links on your website.
-These should be readily available on your homepage.
+* Popular content on your website.
+* Highlighting content, quotes, examples, snippets of information.
+Use a [callout component](https://developer.gov.bc.ca/Design-System/Callout) instead

 ## Design Guidance
 *	If a user is required to do something in response to an alert, let them know what they need to do and make that task as easy as possible.